-The planning application for a new ice rink and leisure centre on land behind Smallbrook Stadium has attracted 225 supportive comments via the Isle of Wight council’s Website.
+The planning application by Smallbrook Ice and Leisure Centre (SILC) for a new ice rink and leisure centre on land behind Smallbrook Stadium has attracted 225 supportive comments via the Isle of Wight council’s Website.

 However, objections from the likes of Sport England, Island Roads, Natural England, the Ryde Town Council and Southern Vectis are starting to emerge.